UTC • Future of Work

 How Ordinary People Can Prepare for the AI Era

-• Learn basic AI concepts
+• Learn basic AI concepts (prompt engineering, LLM basics)

-• Strengthen communication skills
+• Strengthen communication and empathy skills

-• Develop expertise in one field
+• Develop deep expertise in one field

 • Practice ethical and critical thinking